 http://www.vault.com/cb/careerlib/includes_content/print_article.jsp?arti.

-What skills are they looking for?Vault.com Following your case interview, your consulting interviewer will complete a written evaluation form.
-The evaluation forms often includea list of qualities, traits, and abilities and ask the interviewer to assess the candidate against the list.
-Following is a list of thesespecial traits that, according to consulting insiders, interviewers will be keeping an eye out for as you work through the caseinterview: You'll hear this from every consulting firm out there - they want leaders.
+You'll hear this from every consulting firm out there - they want leaders.
 Why, you might ask, would a consulting firm need a leader?After all, many beginning consultants are consigned to independent number-crunching and research.
 The fact is, however, thatconsultants are often called upon to work independently, shape projects with very little direction, and direct others.
 You shoulddemonstrate your leadership skills by taking charge of the case interview.
 Ask your questions confidently.
 Inquire whether the caseinterview relates to the interviewer's own experience.
 While your resume and previous leadership experience will probably moststrongly convey your leadership ability, your demeanor in the case interview can help.

 The core competency of consulting is analysis - breaking down data, formulating it into a pattern that makes sense, and deriving asensible conclusion or recommendation.
 You should display this skill through your efficient, on-target, and accurate questions whilewrestling your case to a solution.

+Presenting your analysis is an essential part of consulting.
+Once consultants have analyzed their case engagement and decided onthe proper course of action, they must present their findings and recommendations to their case team and to their clients.
 Interviewers will be watching you closely to see if you stumble over words, use inadvisable fillers like "um" or "like" frequently, orappear jittery under close questioning.
 Remember: When you're speaking, slow down and smile.
 If asked a question that temporarilystumps you, take a deep breath and pause.
 It's always better to pause than babble.
 Ask the interviewer to restate information ifnecessary.

+Even the most qualified and analytical consultant won't be much good if she quits at 5 p.m. during a long and arduous engagement.
 Interviewers look for zest and energy - firm handshake, sincere and warm smile, bright eyes.
 Remember that consulting firms expectyou to take a long flight and show up at work the next day alert, perky, and ready to go.
 If you must, drink lots of coffee and useeyedrops - just be energized.

 Consultants must be as painstaking as scientists in their attention to detail.
 And consultants who juggle two or more flights a weekand engagements all over the world must be extremely organized.
 You can display this skill through a disciplined, logical approach toyour case solution, and by showing up for your interview prepared.
 You'll want to take notes, so bring a pad of paper and a pen.
+Interviewers notice when candidates must ask for these materials.
+You must arrive on time.

 Those spreadsheets you'll be working with as a management consultant need numbers to fill them.
 Consulting interviews willinevitably test your grasp of numbers and your ability to manipulate them.
 Many interviewers will assess your quantitative skills bygiving you a "guesstimate," either within the case question or separately.